minvws/nl-covid19-notification-app-website/_includes/content/en/2-11-welke-andere-notificaties-krijg-ik-van-de-app.md

 ![A telephone notification with the text: You may have been near somebody with coronavirus.
 On X, you have been near somebody with coronavirus.
 Open the app for more information.](/media/beeldmateriaal/exposure-vanuit-coronamelder/CM_4.png)

-A telephone notification with the text: You may have been near somebody with coronavirus.
-On X, you have been near somebody with coronavirus.
-Open the app for more information.

 If you receive this notification, it means you have been near someone who has tested positive for coronavirus and you were near them for a longer period of time.
 Open the notification and follow the advice in the app.

 Later, you will also receive a reminder notification, in case you missed it: